Sunday, 28 June 2026

 at this time.
 You ask yourself – do they do that?

-Really dig them out of the mud, drop them clagged
+Dig them out of the mud, drop them clagged

-in lieu of a proper walk, or the thrill of the hunt,
+in lieu of a proper walk or the thrill of the hunt

-by sour faced or ancient one sticked grunts.
+by sour faced or ancient one-sticked grunts.

 Waterstone’s, Boots the Chemist, the Co-Op -